 Not a cheap choice, but certainly a stunning centrepiece, if you want something different and still traditional this year.
 Order your goose well in advance from your local butcher.
 A goose will feed fewer people than a turkey of the same weight.
 As a guide, a 4.5kg goose should serve four people comfortably, but there won’t be too much leftover for additional meals.

 You can also order your Christmas bird directly from the producer.

 Where To Bag Your Bird

-All our Good Food Ireland butchers have farm fresh and free range turkeys and geese to order.
-Check out McCarthy’s of Kanturk, M.J.O’Neill, Clonakilty, Michael McGrath, Waterford, and Kelly’s of Newport, who all specialise in supplying best quality fresh Irish birds at Christmas.
+All our Good Food Ireland butchers have farm fresh and free-range turkeys and geese to order.
+Check out Michael McGrath, Waterford, Kelly’s of Newport, Co.
+Mayo, Corrigan’s Butchers Finglas, Corrigan’s Butchers Drumcondra, Butchers Best, New Ross, Brogan’s Butchers, Athboy, Murphy’s Craft Butchers, Tullow, and Market House Ennistymon, all of which specialise in supplying the best quality fresh Irish birds at Christmas.